kyeoeol/swiftui-learning/Landmarks/README.md

 - You can make your data identifiable in one of two ways:
 - by passing along with your data a key path to a property that uniquely identifies each element,
 - or by making your data type conform to the Identifiable protocol.

+### ForEach operates on collections the same way as the list
+- ForEach operates on collections the same way as the list which means you can use it anywhere you can use a child view, such as in stacks, lists, groups, and more.
+- When the elements of your data are simple value types — like the strings you’re using here — you can use \.self as key path to the identifier.